-"USAs" means, collectively, the GlassMasters USA, the Ocean Sales USA, the Golden Health Care USA, the Fortress USA, and the Foothills USA.
+"USAs" means, collectively, the GlassMasters USA, the Golden Health Care USA, and the Foothills USA.

-Unless otherwise specified, information in this AIF is as at the end of the Corporation's most recently completed financial year, being December 31, 2023.
+Unless otherwise specified, information in this AIF is as at the end of the Corporation's most recently completed financial year, being December 31, 2024.